intelequia/GAB2017ScienceLab/README.md

 1. Open GABClient.parameters.json with a text editor.
 2. Change the value of the parameters.
 Before do this, read the next notes:
     * **Email, FullName, TeamName, CompanyName**: fill with your personal info.
-It be displayed on the global dashboards.
+It be displayed on the global dashboards (e-mail will not)
     * **CountryCode**: the 2 character ISO2 country code.
 Find your code at [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
     * **LabKeyCode**: Is a predefined string with your location LAB Key.
 Ask admin staff at your location for the code.
     * **VirtualMachinesSku**: Size of the virtual machines for the Azure Batch pool.
 We recommend select one of these (1 core Skus available for batch pools):